SBIR/STTR Reauthorization Act Of 2011: NIH Implementation Of Key Changes (What to Expect and When)

 Company commercialization record

 Once the necessary data systems are in place, all applicants will be required, as part of the application process, to provide information on the commercialization of their prior SBIR/STTR awards.
-The anticipated date for this to be operational is 10/1/2014.

 Key Changes (Provided by SBA)